 LANGUAGE ARTS, WRITING EXAM PART 1, 2

 The Language Arts, Writing exam will contain 50 multiple choice questions to be completed in 75 minutes.
 The major questions that are asked are related to organization, sentence structure, usage and mechanics.
 The candidate is asked to build unity and arrange the paragraphs in a proper manner, frame the structure of the sentence in the right order.
 They will also have to properly indicate the pronouns, verb tense and subject-verb agreement.
 In mechanics, the possessives will be put in an incorrect manner and the candidate will have to pick the correct answer for it.
 Homonyms will be containing mistakes related with spellings, pronunciation; the candidate will have to correct it.

 Writing part 2 will be given to check the candidates vocabulary, spellings, tenses and continuity of thoughts.
 An essay will be given and the candidate will be asked to pen down his thoughts and ideas related to the given topic.
 The essay must be written in at least 250 words.
 The essay must be written in a proper manner i.e. it should be divided into three parts- introduction, main body and conclusion.

 LANGUAGE ARTS, READING EXAM

-The Language Arts, Reading exam will be made up 40 multiple-choice questions and the time given to complete them will be 65 minutes.
+The Language Arts, Reading exam will be made up of 40 multiple-choice questions and the time given to complete them will be 65 minutes.
 The questions will be divided into two sections.
 The first section will be made up of literary texts.
 The questions will be based on topics related to poetry, drama and prose fiction.
 Section 2 will constitute on non-fiction text.
-The reading part of this portion will be taken from books, newspapers with a total length of 200-400 words.
+The reading part of this portion will be taken from books, newspapers etc with a total length of 200-400 words.
 Each reading passage will be then followed by 4 to 8 questions.